pablo-vega-analyst/Retail-Ecommerce-Marketing-Project/README.md

 - **Non-Binary**: **5.62%**

 ## 5. Recommendations
-The **region** and **gender** that have the lowest **average sign-up rates** are the **South region** and **males**, but the **avaerage sign-rates** of both of these customer segments are only lower than their top-performing counterparts by one tenth and two tenths of a percent, respectively.
+The **region** and **gender** that have the lowest **average sign-up rates** are the **South region** and **males**, but the **average sign-up rates** of both of these customer segments are only lower than their top-performing counterparts by one tenth and two tenths of a percent, respectively.
 My recommendation would be to work with the marketing team, investigate marketing campaigns aimed at the **South region** and **male** users, and see if there is room to adjust ads in a way that is more compelling to these audience segments.